NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.md

 The first column is the {term}`attribute name` and the second is the {term}`package name` and its version.

 Once you are comfortable doing this, you can add other things too.
-For example, packages of your own or custom shell aliases.
+For example, packages of your own, or custom shell aliases.

 :::{note}
 The query you use for searching packages is a regex, so be aware when it comes to special characters.